PuskasMark/PuskasMark/README.md

 I'm Mark and I am a student at ELTE learning Computer Science.

-- 📫 How to reach me:
+- 📫 How to reach me: mpuskas111@gmail.com
-  email : mpuskas111@gmail.com

 <!--
 **PuskasMark/PuskasMark** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.